jordicuadrado/pyday_asyncio_workshop/slides/slides.rst

 Asyncio basics: Future
 ======================

-We will come later, no worries :/
+We will come back on it later, no worries :/

 ----